 People behaved strangely before the heat wave overcame them.
 Kate Carley, a mill girl in Holyoke, Mass., suddenly lost the power of speech and collapsed.
 She was taken to the hospital and not expected to recover.

 Annie Deckman, a cook at Lander’s restaurant in Boston, was serving dinner when she suddenly dropped an order.
 The startled patrons watched her walk out of the kitchen.
-She and went to a room where she used to live.
-She was found unconscious and taken to Massachusetts General Hospital and died.
+She then went to a room where she used to live, where she was found unconscious.
+Taken to Massachusetts General Hospital, Deckman died there.

 The children of the poor suffered especially in the crowded tenements where there was little or no air.
 “The chocking, deadening heat was something terrible to experience,” reported a newspaper.

 One consolation was that Revere Beach had opened just weeks before the heat wave enveloped New England.
 Tens of thousands of working-class and immigrant families from Boston took the narrow gauge railroad to seek relief from the heat at the 4.5-mile long beach.

 Another consolation: In Connecticut, the oyster and blue crab populations soared due to the heat, though the lobster fisheries were devastated.